florianhartung/wasm-for-plugin-systems/work/sections/introduction.typ

 - Plugin systems suffer from many issues: Security, interoperability, Portability, (Developer experience?)

 == Research question
-- Can WebAssembly be _the_ universal technology for building versatile plugin systems?
+Is WebAssembly the best technology choice for designing versatile plugin systems specifically for text editors?

 == Method (structure of this work)
 - How will this work be structured?